NeveIsa/ee250website/siteintro.md

 	 	"Teaching Assistant" : "Sampad Mohanty"}              ____|
 </pre>
 ---
 <h6 style='color:crimson; text-decoration:none'> NOTE : This is EE250 tutorial website to supplement the course and not a replacement for the primary lab documents.
-The primary course resources live at Piazza (linked below) and the Lab Google Drive. </h6>
+The primary course resources live on Blackboard and the Student Resources folder on Google Drive. </h6>

 ---
 ###### Use this site